-- (1) For situations where a 100mm diameter pipe is required to pass vertically through the edge beam, the edge beam shall be locally increased in width to a minimum of 500mm wide.
+- (1) For situations where a 100mm diameter pipe is required to pass vertically through the edge beam or internal load bearing beam, the beam shall be locally increased in width to a minimum of 500mm wide.
 This shall be achieved by keeping flush the outside face of the edge beam and removing 200mm from the pod.
 The width shall remain at 500mm for a distance of 600mm beyond the service pipe.
-Refer to figure 14 for details for pipes passing vertically through edge beam and internal rib. - (2) Where a gas pipe line runs through the RibRaft® floor system, in addition to the requirements above, the pipeline shall enter the building through the outside face of the perimeter foundation beam and be located in the plane of the pods.
-The aim being to ensure that damage to the gas pipe will most likely occur outside the building envelope should movement occur between the ground and RibRaft® in a large earthquake. - (3) Larger penetrations or voids up to 450mm square (e.g. for shower waste/traps) are permitted through the slab provided all the conditions of this paragraph are met.
-These openings shall be trimmed with 1 HD12 (Grade 500E) bar 1500mm long placed along each side of the opening, tied to the mesh.
+Refer to figure 14 for details for pipes passing vertically through beams and internal ribs. - (2) Where a gas pipe line runs through the RibRaft[®] floor system, in addition to the requirements above, the pipeline shall enter the building through the outside face of the perimeter foundation beam, be concrete encased and located in the plane of the pods.
+The aim being to ensure that damage to the gas pipe will most likely occur outside the building envelope should movement occur between the ground and RibRaft[®] in a large earthquake. - (3) Larger penetrations or voids up to 450mm square (e.g. for shower waste/traps) are permitted through the slab provided all the conditions of this paragraph are met.
+These openings shall be trimmed with 1 HD12 (Grade 500E or N) bar 1500mm long placed along each side of the opening, tied to the mesh.
 One set of parallel bars shall be placed on top of the mesh and the other set placed under the mesh.
 These openings shall not be placed over a rib or edge beam.
 If necessary, the rib spacing shall be reduced or the pod layout altered to ensure that the opening occurs solely in the slab above a polystyrene pod.
 Penetrations such as these shall not be installed in garages or other areas where large (>3kN) point loads could be present.
-Only one penetration greater than 110mm is permitted in the slab above any single pod or part pod.
+Only one penetration greater than 120mm is permitted in the slab above any single pod or part pod.
 Where two large openings are required to be in close proximity, an internal rib shall separate them.
 For these large penetrations/voids in the slab, the services shall not be within 25mm of the edges of the void through which they pass, and the opening shall be sealed to prevent materials entering the subfloor cavities.
 (This type of opening is normally only required for a shower waste/trap and the installation of the shower will ensure that the void is sealed/covered).

-A pictorial of some of the above requirements is illustrated in Figure 13 and 14.
+A pictorial of some of the above requirements is illustrated in Figure 9 and 10.

-Figure 13 Example of Detailing Requirements For Services
+Figure 9.
+Example of Detailing Requirements For Services